aws-samples/aws-security-hub-workshop/docs/02-custom-insights-findings.md

 ### Create a rule to track approved AMIs
-This section will run the config rule to generate information on noncompliant resources and send them to Security Hub.
+This section will run the Config rule to generate information on noncompliant resources and send them to Security Hub.

 1. Navigate to the **AWS Config** dashboard